open-feature/js-sdk/packages/server/README.md

 // Registering the default provider OpenFeature.setProvider(InMemoryProvider(myFlags));
-// Registering a provider to a domain OpenFeature.setProvider("domain1", new InMemoryProvider(someOtherFlags));
+// Registering a provider to a domain OpenFeature.setProvider("in-memory", new InMemoryProvider(someOtherFlags));

 // A Client bound to the default provider const clientWithDefault = OpenFeature.getClient();
-// A Client bound to the NewCachedProvider const clientForCache = OpenFeature.getClient("domain1");
+// A Client bound to the InMemoryProvider provider const domainScopedClient = OpenFeature.getClient("in-memory");
 ```

 Domains can be defined on a provider during registration.